zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide300.md

 ### **STEP 5**: Install kubectl

-- In order to interact with your cluster and view the dashboard, you will need to **install the Kubernetes command line interface `kubectl`, ON YOUR LOCAL MACHINE**.
-We will do that now.
+- In order to interact with your cluster and view the dashboard, you will need to **install the Kubernetes command line interface `kubectl`.

 - The method you choose to install `kubectl` will depend on your operating system and any package managers that you may already use.
 The generic method of installation, downloading the binary file using `curl`, is given below (**run the appropriate command in a terminal or command prompt**).
 If you prefer to use a package manager such as apt-get, yum, homebrew, chocolatey, etc, please find the specific command in the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 The `cluster-info` and `get nodes` commands need to be working (returning information on your cluster) before you can proceed.